PaulHatch/semantic-version/readme.md

 ![Commits Graph](minor.drawio.svg?raw=true)

-## A Caveat Regarding Tags
+## A Note Regarding Tags

-Please note that if a tag is assigned to an older commit, the commits that come after it will be given the new version, for example:
+Adding a tag to an older commit changes the implicit version of commits since the tagged commit.
+If a tag is assigned to an older commit, the commits that come after it will be given the new version if the build were to be retriggered, for example:

 ![Commits Graph](tagging.drawio.svg?raw=true)